Sports nutrition for ball sports

-Ball sports are varied and therefore cannot necessarily be answered in a uniform way.
+Ball sports are diverse and therefore not necessarily uniform in their requirements.
 Ball sports are either team sports or individual sports.
-In general, they are more about the sports that focus on explosive strength.
-To do this, it is important to train a certain amount of explosive strength muscles and also to integrate strength training, but without focusing on working on mass.
-However, it is important to keep an eye on the right nutrition in training and competition in these sports too.
-Eating properly during the break guarantees that energy levels are maintained and can be decisive in the game and prevent muscle cramps.
+In general, they are more about speed-oriented sports.
+This requires training a certain amount of fast-twitch muscle fibers and integrating strength training, without focusing on building mass.
+However, it is important to pay attention to proper nutrition in training and competition for these sports as well.
+Properly replenishing energy during breaks guarantees maintaining energy levels, can be game-deciding, and prevents muscle cramps.

 🧆 |